Mister905/531-tracker/README.md

 - ✅ **Warm-up Sets**: 3 sets at 40-60% Training Max, increasing gradually
 - ✅ **Main Working Sets**: Correct 5/3/1 percentages per week
 - ✅ **Boring But Big (BBB)**: 5×10 @ 30% Training Max for all lifts
-- ✅ **Plate Optimization**: Respects user's available plates for all calculations
+- ✅ **Plate Optimization**: Respects user's available plate counts for all calculations
 - ✅ **All Lifts Simultaneously**: Shows cycles for all 4 lifts on the same view

 ### User Experience